Key facts

 - Correct and consistent use of condoms during vaginal, oral, or anal sex offer one of the most effective methods of protection against STIs, including HIV.

-- Avoid risky sex practices—Sexual acts that tear or break the skin carry a higher risk of STIs.
+- Avoid sexual acts that tear or break the skin, as these carry a higher risk of STIs.